 We encourage you to arrive early (at least half an hour ahead of performance start time is recommended) so that you are not rushing.
 The Walsh Bay and Sydney Opera House precincts are busy and can be congested.
 There are plenty of eating and drinking options in both of these precincts where you can dine before the show and catch up with friends.

 What to do if you can no longer make your performance date

-For full details and terms and conditions of exchanges, visit our Frequently Asked Questions page.
+For full details and terms and conditions, visit our Ticket Exchanges page.

 Content warnings and performance duration

 We provide content warnings and performance duration times in our season brochure and on the Sydney Theatre Company website.